zarfld/LinuxCnc_PokeysLibComp/README.md

 ## Overview

-The LinuxCnc_PokeysLibComp project integrates PoKeys devices with LinuxCNC, providing real-time control and monitoring capabilities.
+The LinuxCnc_PokeysLibComp project integrates PoKeys devices with LinuxCNC, providing control and monitoring capabilities.
 This repository contains the necessary components, scripts, and documentation to set up and use PoKeys devices with LinuxCNC.

 ## Directory Structure